Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 When is alive is easy to see, the tickets are getting replies in reasonable time (like 1 month at maximum), the pull requests are getting reviews, the social channels keep pushing updates when there are (and not forgetting to do so) and so on.

 Abandoned is more complicated because maybe the owner or maintainer is not replying on the tickets or pull requests but is active on social networks.
 So basically seems that is not caring at all of the project but he wrote anything about it in the project page itself.
 Usually this means that a fork is possible without so many troubles but probably will be difficult to get the ownerships of the website domain, social accounts etc from the original creator.
+There is also the issue of the naming issues of a fork or the trademark, we know how much is important the naming of a project today.

 I> "In software engineering, a project fork happens when developers take a copy of source code from one software package and start independent development on it, creating a distinct and separate piece of software.
 The term often implies not merely a development branch, but also a split in the developer community, a form of schism."
 [Wikipedia](https://en.wikipedia.org/wiki/Fork_(software_development)